profsaada/system_engineering-devops/system_engineering-devops/0x01-shell_permissions/README.md

 ## Notes
 - Do not use backticks, `&&`, `||`, or `;`.
-- Script should run without errors.
+- The script must run without errors.
 - The `hello` file must exist in the same directory.
+- Changing ownership may require elevated privileges.